 ANYO - sustainable living & building

-At Anyo Ltd, we've managed countless successful extension projects across the UK.
-As experts in home extensions, we know every detail of the process inside and out.
-We've put together this comprehensive guide to help you understand what's involved in extending your home, from initial planning to final completion.
+We've put together this guide to help you understand what's involved in extending your home, from initial planning to final completion.

 First things first - check whether you need planning permission.
 Many extensions fall under 'permitted development rights', particularly if you're extending to the rear of your property.
 However, if you live in a conservation area, listed building, or your plans are ambitious, you'll likely need full planning permission from your local council.